Battlebone36/Super-Ei/README.md

 Assumptions of specific parameters in the different algorithms. --> uitleggen hoe en wat (waarom deze waarden) EXPLAIN THE CHOICES AND ASSUMPTIONS!!!
 * Hill climb algorithm
-    - Bias for folding early on in the protein (???)
+    - Bias for folding late on in the protein (???)
 * Simulated annealing
     - Exponential formula
+        We use an exponential formula for the cooling, because of previous research in simulated annealing algorithms.
+Specifically about Rosetta, a protein folding simulation (Wenlong et al., 2006) and a paper where exponential functions were mentioned to solve bio-informatic problems (Kirkpatrick et al., 1983).
-    - Initial and end temperature
+    - Initial- and end temperature
 * Genetic algorithm
     - Mutation probability
     - Mutation per protein instead of per amino acid